 10. ESSE Lite

-I have been saving one of the best for the last with this Korean brand cigarette, owned and manufactured by the Korea Tobacco & Ginseng Corporation.
-The reason ESSE controls the world’s one-third of the sale of super slim cigarettes in the world is owing to its less nicotine and tar content.
+I have been saving one of the best for last with this Korean-brand cigarette, owned and manufactured by the Korea Tobacco & Ginseng Corporation.
+The reason ESSE controls one-third of the world’s sales of super-slim cigarettes is owing to their lower nicotine and tar content.

 The brand has simple packaging and a minimalistic approach and lets its product do the talking for any slim cigarette lover.

-• Market Trend: ESSE’s export sales include a staggering 202 billion units produced in South Korea and 43 million units made overseas.
-I think it is majorly because ESSE has a particular fan following in men, and it successfully rejects any stereotype associated with slim cigarettes.
+- Market Trend: ESSE’s export sales include a staggering 202 billion units produced in South Korea and 43 million units made overseas.
+I think it is majorly because ESSE has a particular fan following among men, and it successfully rejects any stereotype associated with slim cigarettes.

-• Price: You can find ESSE anywhere in India, but you have to be extra careful about any cheap duplicates that are rampant in the market.
-Esse comes for, ₹150 in India and is only available in the Asian and some European countries.
+- Price: You can find ESSE anywhere in India, but you have to be extra careful about any cheap duplicates that are rampant in the market.
+Esse comes for, ₹390–₹430 per pack ($4.50–$5.00) in India and is only available in the Asian and some European countries

 Health Considerations